 The term “Casper” has been popping up lately in the Ethereum community like a whack-a-mole.
-You’ll even see it hitting headlines alongside ETH’s recent 30% spike in value, with punters explaining the upwards explosion as sheer anticipation of what Casper will do for Ethereum.
+Despite a so far turbulent year, there is a lot of anticipation of what Casper will do for Ethereum.

 With the successful launch of the Casper Testnet on the last day of 2017, excitement in the Ethereum community is gathering the momentum of a runaway freight train.

 Still, while everyone revs up for a Casper-supercharged “world computer,” its release date is as elusive and mysterious as a poltergeist, with Ethereum’s developers loosely announcing it will occur some time this year.